 Back in Germany and the southern city of Munich in Bavaria.
 This is the country’s cultural centre with an outrageous number of museums on everything from motors, theatre and art to Bavarian history.
 This is also home of the 200 year old Oktoberfest which sees millions of litres of beer drunk by the huge numbers of visitors who flock to Munich every autumn.
 The city is also home to Bayern Munich, one of the most successful football clubs in the world who play at the stunning Allianz Arena, which features in our Bavaria backpacking guide, a 2018 guest post.

 A trip to Zurich is worth it just to see some of the stunning Swiss scenery you pass on the train in and it’s certainly worth looking to book a train during daylight hours either side of your visit.

 It is the largest city in Switzerland but still has some small town charm to it.
-It is a city of churches, lakes and gardens but there are also plenty of lively shopping streets and a larger concentration of nightclubs than any other city in Europe.
+It is a city of churches, lakes and gardens but there are also plenty of lively shopping streets and a larger concentration of nightclubs than any other city in Europe (although don’t forget your wallet as Zurich is pricey!).
 The city is known as a gateway to the Alps and it’s a short hop on the train to nearby ski resorts.

 (Zurich to Paris: 4 hours 30 mins)